-5

-Figure 3-4 video monitor application as an example of using wireless technology
+Figure 5 video monitor application as an example of using wireless technology

 In this example it illustrates an application in which the data flow across the wired network and bridged across to the wireless domain.
 In this application there are QoS requirements and latency constraints for both the video signal and the control signal.
 Potential problem is a bottleneck for which delay or uncoordinated signal flow may occur due to disturbance and/or degradation in the radio signal.

 When considering the coexistence of uncoordinated wireless systems, we observe the problem of interference between the legacy wireless communications used by some machinery in the factory with the new systems using Wi-Fi.
-The overlapping of signal causing potential interference is illustrated in Figure 3-5.
+The overlapping of signal causing potential interference is illustrated in Figure 6.